 • In the Youth Room

 • Encounter Jesus!

 • Alpha creates space for honest conversation around some of life’s biggest questions, providing opportunity to connect and share ideas and opinions in a safe and caring environment.

 What We Believe About Students

 Did you know that the first youth pastor in the Christian church may have been Jesus.
 What a lot of people don’t know about Jesus’ original 12 disciples, is that it’s quite possible 11 of the 12 of them were teenagers, or at least younger than 20 based on the absence of paying the temple tax mentioned in Matthew 17.
 The fact that they were following a Rabbi and Jesus’ reference to them as “little ones” or little children” in Matthew 11, Luke 10, and John 13 support that they were youth.

-Who Can Come?
-Any 9th – 12th grade student no matter where you go to school.
-You don’t have to go to MCC to come on Wednesday nights, in fact, you don’t have to believe in God.
+Any 7th – 12th grade student no matter where you go to school.
+You don’t have to attend MCC to come, in fact, you don’t have to believe in God.
 This is a safe place to come and explore your faith no matter where you are on your journey.
 We encourage our students to bring their friends from all walks of life.